Ppjose/everlifeai.github.io/guides/get-started/avatar-commands.md

 /enroll_10868 - To enroll for twitter verification job. <BR>
 /balance  - To see your wallet balance. <BR>
 /get_key_pair - Shows my public/private key pair <BR>
+/stellar_wallet - Add the Stellar Wallet Address Public Key to be used for Payouts to you<BR>
 /help  - To get a list of all commands.<BR><BR>

 Apart from this you can chat with your Avatar as well.<BR><BR>